AdaptivMCP/AdaptivMCP/docs/assistant/ASSISTANT_HANDOFF.md

 2. Tests and linters are first class, and failures are your responsibility

-When behavior or code changes, add or update tests.
-Use `run_tests`, `run_lint_suite`, `run_quality_suite`, or `run_command` with project-native test and lint commands on the relevant feature branch before opening pull requests.
-Treat failures as first-class signals: investigate them, update code, tests, and docs as needed, and re-run checks until they pass.
-Do not hide failing output or leave broken work for the human to repair.

 3. Work on branches and use pull requests

 Do not commit directly to the main branch for this repository.
-Always create or reuse a feature branch from the default branch, make your changes there, run tests and linters on that branch from a fresh workspace clone, and then open a pull request into the default branch.
+Always create or reuse a feature branch from the default branch, make your changes there, run tests and linters on that branch from a fresh workspace clone (recloned with `ensure_workspace_clone(reset=true)` after each commit that writes from the workspace), and then open a pull request into the default branch.
 You can use patch-based diffs or full-file updates as appropriate for the change, but keep diffs reviewable and avoid accidentally overwriting large or critical files.

 When you open or update a PR, call `build_pr_summary` with the controller repo `full_name`, your feature branch `ref`, a concise human-written title/body, and (when available) short summaries of changed files plus `tests_status` and `lint_status`.
 Render the structured `title` and `body` from that helper into the PR so descriptions stay consistent across assistants.
+Do not describe PRs, commits, or tool runs that did not actually occur.

 4. JSON discipline and tool schemas